butttons/flaggly/README.md

 ### Quick Deploy
-The quickest way to get an instance up and running is by using the automatic GitHub integration with Cloudflare Workers.
+The quickest way to get a worker up and running is by using the automatic GitHub integration with Cloudflare Workers.
 This is the recommended way.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/butttons/flaggly)